-Tri-State developed its 2010 resource plans to meet the electricity needs of its 44 member electric cooperatives.
-The planning process involved projecting future needs, assessing the existing assets available to meet those needs and identifying any resource gap so that Tri-State can continue to provide reliable and affordable electricity.
+Tri-State is committed to meeting the electricity needs of its 44 member electric cooperatives.
+Tri-State participates in a resource planning process, which includes a plan filed every four years beginning in 2010, with updates made to the plan each year.
+The planning process involves projecting future needs, assessing the existing assets available to meet those needs and identifying any resource gap so that Tri-State can continue to provide reliable and affordable electricity.

-Planning for resources involved developing and assessing 24 alternative scenarios based on a range of growth rates, resource costs, capital costs, types of generation resources, energy efficiency programs, levels of emissions, water usage and other considerations.
-The various alternative resource plans were compared on the basis of cost, environmental characteristics and other factors.
+Planning for resources involves developing and assessing alternative scenarios based on a range of growth rates, resource costs, capital costs, types of generation resources, energy efficiency programs, levels of emissions, water usage and other considerations.
+The various alternative resource plans are compared on the basis of cost, environmental characteristics and other factors.

 Operating under the cooperative principles, Tri-State seeks to keep members and the public informed.
 Your participation in this process is encouraged.